Why is it Important to Ensure that the Integrity of Digital Evidence is Maintained?

-The maintenance and acquisition of digital evidence played a major role within the Apple vs Samsung patent infringement case.
+The acquisition and maintenance of digital evidence played a major role within the Apple vs Samsung patent infringement case.

 Digital evidence plays a vital role in cases in every court case around the world and because of the costs that can be involved in turning data into relevant, usable and understandable evidence, many corporations and law firms are seeking out DIY and other less costly alternatives.